 Updated by Dr Thomas Stewart, General Practitioner, Sydney, Australia.
 Created 2003.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.

 Tinea pedis is a foot infection due to a dermatophyte fungus.
-Tinea pedis thrives in warm humid conditions and is most common in young adult men.
+It is the most common dermatophyte infection and is particularly prevalent in hot, tropical, urban environments.

 See the DermNet NZ bookstore.